Hair stylist course - MONDEL – L’Atelier du Cinéma – Training Center for Technical Cinema and Television Professions

 Course plan

-• Preparation (the basics)
+• Preparation basics

 • Time and its eras

-• Wigs: Identification, varieties, styling, maintenance, and shaping
+• Wigs: styling, care and styling

-• Touch-ups: assessment of time and set reality
+• Touch-ups: time and set evaluation

-• Creating extravagant effects (changes)
+• Creating extravagant effects: changes

-• Information, digital tools (VUER)
+• Information and digital tools (VUER)

 • History of Quebec cinema

-• Application of green sets
+• Notions of ecology: application of green sets

-• Thorough knowledge of the AQTIS-514-IATSE union agreement
+• Presentation of the AQTIS-514-IATSE union agreement